 Creatively, it is based on the techniques and rituals of the art forms of drama and performance, and their various elements, such as movement, character development, improvisation, creative writing, storytelling, directing, etc.

-Its integrated approach means that it uses various psychology theories and approaches to best suit the needs of each individual.
+Its integrated approach means that it uses various psychological theories and approaches to best suit the needs of each individual.
 Examples include psychotherapy, brief counselling, psychodynamic, person-centred, developmental, attachment-based, archetypal, and even coaching.

 Using the aesthetic distance and metaphor of drama in therapy, it provides a sense of safety and ability to figure out that 'this is me' and 'this is not me'.
 Paradoxically, this dramatic distance provides a structure whereby participants become closer to themselves.